MQL5 iBands Guide: Get Bollinger Bands Values with CopyBuffer

 Here, standard deviation is a statistical value that shows how far price is from its average.

-In other words, Bollinger Bands have the following behavior.
+In other words, Bollinger Bands have the following characteristics.

-• When market volatility is high, the bands widen
+• Higher market volatility -> the bands widen

-• When the market is quiet, the bands narrow
+• Quieter market conditions -> the bands narrow

 Typical uses